Know before you go! Height requirements, park policies, and safety regulations are strictly enforced for the safety and comfort of all of our guests.

 Please visit our Direction Page for directions from Chicago or Indianapolis.

-What are the Shafer Queen cruise times?
+What are the Shafer Queen cruise times and cost?

 Do you offer boat rentals?